-- 1. The students should gain knowledge about Annual Parallax. - 2.
-The students should gain knowledge about Astronomy.
+1. The students should gain knowledge about Annual Parallax.

+2. The students should gain knowledge about Astronomy.

-СО CO Statement Knowledge Number Level CO 1 Recall the equation of time and seasons.
+CO Knowledge Number CO Statement Level CO 1 Recall the equation of time and seasons.
 K1 CO 2 Describe the direct and retrograde motion.
 K2 CO 3 Classify the different kinds of years and nutation.
-K2 CO 4 Relate the Eclipses, Ecliptic limits and number of Eclipses in a year. К3 CO 5 Describe the stellar system and identify the К3
+K2 CO 4 Relate the Eclipses, Ecliptic limits and number of Eclipses in a year. К3 CO 5 Describe the stellar system and identify the transit К3